55 Cancri Ad: Discovery

-Like the majority of known extrasolar planets found at the time, 55 Cancri d was detected by observing changes in its star's radial velocity.
+Like the majority of known extrasolar planets found at the time, 55 Cancri Ad was detected by observing changes in its star's radial velocity.
 This was achieved by making sensitive measurements of the Doppler shift of the star's spectrum.
-At the time of discovery, 55 Cancri A was already known to possess one planet (55 Cancri b), however there was still a drift in the radial velocity measurements which was unaccounted-for.
+At the time of discovery, 55 Cancri A was already known to possess one planet (55 Cancri Ab); however, there was still a drift in the radial velocity measurements which was unaccounted for.

 In 2002, further measurements revealed the presence of a long-period planet in an orbit at around 5 AU from the star.
-The same measurements also indicated the presence of another inner planet, designated 55 Cancri c.
+The same measurements also indicated the presence of another inner planet, designated 55 Cancri Ac.

-In 2025, it was found that the observed radial velocities, corrected for the effects of stellar activity, are also consistent with the presence of only four planets (e, b, c, and f), without the need for a fifth planet, leaving the existence of 55 Cancri d uncertain.
+In 2025, it was found that the observed radial velocities, corrected for the effects of stellar activity, are also consistent with the presence of only four planets (Ae, Ab, Ac and Af), without the need for a fifth planet, leaving the existence of 55 Cancri Ad uncertain.
 Other observations, such as by astrometry, are required for confirmation.
+Astrometric detection was published in 2026, estabilishing the orbital inclination and true mass.

 Orbit and mass

-55 Cnc d's orbit would be outside of Jupiter's orbit at 5.2AU.
+55 Cnc Ad's orbit would be outside of Jupiter's orbit at 5.2 AU.

-When 55 Cancri d was discovered, it was thought to be on a fairly low eccentricity orbit similar to Jupiter in the Solar System, though the orbital elements were not well determined.
+When 55 Cancri Ad was discovered, it was thought to be on a fairly low eccentricity orbit similar to Jupiter in the Solar System, though the orbital elements were not well determined.
 As more data were collected, the best-fit solution for this planet turned out to be highly eccentric, more so than any of the planets in the Solar System.
-In 2008, after a complete orbit of this planet had been observed, the true orbit was revealed, indicating that as had been originally suspected, the planet's 14 year orbit was in fact near-circular, located about 5.77 AU from the star.
+In 2008, after a complete orbit of this planet had been observed, the true orbit was revealed, indicating that as had been originally suspected, the planet's 14-year orbit was in fact near-circular, located about 5.77 AU from the star.

-A limitation of the radial velocity method used to discover 55 Cancri d is that only a lower limit on the planet's mass can be obtained.
-In the case of 55 Cancri d, this lower limit was around 3.835 times the mass of Jupiter.
+A limitation of the radial velocity method used to discover 55 Cancri Ad is that only a lower limit on the planet's mass can be obtained.
+In the case of 55 Cancri Ad, this lower limit was around 3.835 times the mass of Jupiter.
 In 2004, preliminary astrometric measurements with the Fine Guidance Sensors on the Hubble Space Telescope suggest that the planet's orbit is inclined by around 53° with respect to the plane of the sky.
 If this measurement is confirmed, it implies that the planet's true mass is 25% greater than the lower limit, at around 4.8 Jupiter masses; and that 55 Cancri d is not coplanar with the innermost planets e and b (both at about 85°).
-This measurement is dependent on the planet's accurate orbital period, estimates for which have changed since 2004.
+This measurement is dependent on the planet's orbital period, estimate for which have significantly changed since 2004.
+A 2026 study using astrometry from the Hipparcos and Gaia spacecraft found a true mass of 3.23±0.29 Jupiter mass and an inclination of 94±7 deg, consistent with the inclination of the stellar spin axis and consequently with an aligned orbital configuration.